Sunday, 12 February 2023

 These photos date back to the Cape Evans hut (Terra Nova expedition 1910–1913)

-These taken by 'yours truly'
+These photos taken by 'yours truly'

 That afternoon we retraced our steps to visit Cape Royds where Shackleton’s hut from his 1907-09 expedition still stands.
-I was excited about the prospects of a visit as I hadn’t been ashore on our the last voyage to Antarctica.
+I was excited about the prospects of a visit as I hadn’t been ashore on our the last voyage to Antarctica in 2020.
 Our Captain looked for a place to let down the anchor but didn’t find any that he was happy with.
 Strangely two other ships in the area managed to visit!
 He decided to drop anchor nearby and try again in the morning.
 Come morning, again he was not happy with the location – too much ice (a very conservative captain).

-The decks had heaters built in to melt the ice and snow.
+The decks had heaters built in to melt the ice and snow

 "The road to hell might be paved with good intentions, but it seemed probable that hell itself would be paved something after the style of Inexpressible Island."